KshitijGomber/MovieTicketBookingSystem/README.md

 -   **Browse Movies**: View a list of currently playing movies with posters and genres.
 -   **View Show Details**: Get more information about a movie, including its description and available showtimes.
 -   **Seat Selection**: An interactive seat map allows users to select one or more available seats.
--   **User Authentication**: Secure login and registration are handled by Auth0.
-Users must be logged in to book tickets.
+-   **User Authentication**: Secure login and registration with email/password or Google OAuth.
--   **Personalized Experience**: The navigation bar greets users by their first name and provides a dropdown menu for accessing their bookings and logging out.
+-   **Personalized Experience**: The navigation bar greets users by their name and provides a dropdown menu for accessing their bookings and logging out.
 -   **My Bookings**: Users can view a list of all their past and upcoming bookings.
 -   **Cancel Bookings**: Users have the option to cancel their bookings.
 -   **Dynamic Seat Availability**: The available seat count is calculated in real-time and displayed for each showtime.